Attempto/ACE-in-GF/README.md

 The output files are created into the subdirectories of the tests-directory.

-Many additional test-targets are provided by the Makefile, translation tests have the prefix `lin_`.
+Additional test-targets are provided by the Makefile.

 ### Translating from ACE to other languages